 Beware of these little pockets of grease!
 Your system will go into overdrive trying to break them down.
 Stay clear of high-fat culprits like French fries and chicken wings for dinner.

 You may think a glass of wine will help you unwind, but it can actually disrupt your sleep cycle.
 You may fall asleep faster, but you’re likely to find yourself unable to stay asleep—and end up with a headache in the morning.
 Make sure you drink enough water to balance out the effects of alcohol.

 High-protein, fatty animal meat is one of the toughest foods for our bodies to digest.
 If you happen to eat red meat in the evening, make a conscious effort to chew it properly to ease its digestibility.

-Yes, that’s why you wake up twice in the night to go to the bathroom.
-It is so important to have an uninterrupted full night’s sleep.
+Yes, that's why you wake up twice in the night to go to the bathroom.
+It's so important to have an uninterrupted full night's sleep.
 Try to stop consuming any liquids after 8 p.m. (just make sure to stay hydrated throughout the day).

-It’s also helpful to have a calming ritual before bed.
+It's also helpful to have a calming ritual before bed.
 Light a candle and dim the lights.
-I love using a touch of lavender spray on my pillowcase to promote a deep and peaceful sleep.
+I love using a touch of lavender spray on my pillowcase to promote deep and peaceful sleep.
 I also love to read in bed.
-There’s something about a good book that helps me drift off into dreamland.
-A warm shower or bubble bath is equally relaxing to prep for bed.
-As you’re falling asleep, take some deep breaths to calm your mind and visualize yourself having a great night’s sleep.
+There's something about a good book that helps me drift off into dreamland.
+A warm shower or bubble bath is equally relaxing.
+As you're falling asleep, take some deep breaths to calm your mind and visualize yourself having a great night's sleep.